glm-tools/pyglmnet/distribution_instructions.md

 To make sure the test worked, head over to the [PyPI test page](https://testpypi.python.org/pypi).
 You should see `pyglmnet <version number>` near the top of the list (if you head directly over).

-Great, looks like it worked. let's register, upload and release for real!
+Great, looks like it worked.
+Let's register, upload and release for real!

 ```bash
 $ twine register -r pypi --config-file=.pypirc dist/pyglmnet-<version number>.tar.gz